 The records are updated in the contact list and the system stops processing the chain.

 - When a chain ends, it is updated in the contact list and the system stops processing that chain.

 - The Interval and Increment options are not applicable to the Next in chain at specified date action.

 - If a record within a chain is suppressed, CX Contact continues to move through the chain according to the option specified in the Next Action menu.

-Treatments based on Call Results
+Treatments based on Delivery Results

 - Leave the Use Disposition Codes switch set to the Off position.

 - Select one or more delivery results for the treatment (for example Busy),